GETTING A LIBRARY CARD

 If you are a teacher in the Parchment School district, you are eligible for a Teachers Card.

-While you cannot use your Parchment Library card to directly borrow materials from other libraries, you are eligible for a reciprocal borrower's card from any public library in the area.
+While you cannot use your Parchment Library card to directly borrow materials from other libraries, you are eligible for a reciprocal borrower's card from most public libraries in the area.
+These libraries include Kalamazoo, Otsego, Plainwell, Portage, and all MiLibraryCard participating libraries.
 You will need to present both your Parchment Library card and your driver license or Michigan ID when you apply.

 LOCAL LIBRARIES INCLUDE: